web email

 Solution: I strategized with the team and created an engaging interactive design that donors and users spent considerable time with.

-Later, the success of the Giving Tuesday project lead to reviving the idea for other giving-focused campaigns and donor recognition initiatives.
+Later, the success of the Giving Tuesday project led to reviving the idea for other giving-focused campaigns and donor recognition initiatives.
 Eight spin-offs have come to life, leading to the creation of new components and capabilities like progress meters, different segmentation strategies, and more recently, a backend user interface that allows non-technical staff to update the information being displayed.

 The work the team did on the Giving Tuesday, including the first donor wall, won a Tufts Distinction Award for the innovative concept.